 Here the interpreter translates (in summary) what is said every time the speaker pauses briefly.
 The interpreter translates orally and alternates with the speaker(s).
 A consecutive interpreter is often used to interpret meetings, conversations, court hearings and guided tours.

-Our multilingual business interpreters will also help you prepare thoroughly, in advance, for your meeting or conversation.
-Attention will be paid, for instance, to the appropriate meet-and-greet protocols, to ensure a good first impression and successful completion of the meeting.
+Our multilingual business interpreters also help you prepare thoroughly for your meeting or conversation.
+Attention is, for instance, paid to the appropriate manners, such as meet-and-greet protocols, to ensure a good first impression and successful completion of the meeting.

 Court and notarial interpreters

 A sworn interpreter is required in court if the parties are multilingual and do not understand each other sufficiently.
 The sworn interpreter has a legal background and can translate from one language to the other and vice versa – when cross examination, for example, is taking place.
-This is often handled consecutively, but can sometimes be simultaneous translation.
+This is often handled consecutively, but can sometimes also be simultaneous translation, which occasionally requires interpreting equipment.
 In-depth legal knowledge is, of course, required.

 The same applies to notarial conveyancing.
 Parties who do not understand each other sufficiently in a common language must be assisted by an interpreter, preferably a sworn interpreter.

-Larger meetings, congresses or seminars often have a multilingual range of interpreters.
-You use a headset, select an available language and then hear that interpreter’s translation, taking place simultaneously with the presentation.
+Multilingual interpreters are often required at larger meetings, congresses or seminars.
+For every theme, we have the right interpreter.
+You use a headset, select an available language and then you hear the interpreter’s translation, taking place simultaneously with the presentation.
 Interpreting equipment is always necessary for this type of interpreting.
-We have expert interpreters for every discipline and sector, so that you, or an accompanying client, can appreciate a congress or any other occasion in full.
-And in any language!
+We have expert interpreters for every discipline and sector, so that you, or an accompanying client, can fully appreciate a congress or any other occasion in any language!

 We are here for you 24/7, even on weekends and during holidays!